rowland007/Cyber-Playbook/docs/organizational/common-language-for-computer-security-incidents.md

 ![common-language-for-computer-security-incidents-img](../static/images/common-language-for-computer-security-incidents.png)

-!!! example "Definition of Terms"
+!!! abstract "Definition of Terms"
     === "Attackers"

         An individual who attempts one or more attacks in order to achieve an objective – the purpose or end goal of an incident.
 Based on their objectives, we have divided attackers into the following six categories: